dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

     - those who marched 200+ miles with him would remember that for the rest of their life.
-    - thousands of people marching together from various regions allowed those people to form a network of people who would communicate to aid the resistance
+    - thousands of people marching together from various regions allowed those people to form a network of dissenters who would communicate to aid the resistance
-    - and it was so simple. how can one make the salt of the earth illegal? how could that possibly be illegal
+    - and it was so simple. how can one make the salt of the earth illegal? how could that possibly be illegal?

     - also, it wasn't really illegal until these people got to the Arabian Sea.
 That is, for the entire march, they were gaining momentum and it wasn't until they got there that they were